 In your search for your college home, you’ll experience plenty of new ideas and plenty of new vocabulary.
 As you pare down your list of colleges to a manageable number, you’ll need to determine what sort of institution will be best for you: large university, technical institute or liberal arts college.
 But what does all that mean?

 The liberal arts and a liberal education is something that lots of folks talk about, but not so many understand exactly what it is.
-The American Association of Colleges and Universities defines it this way:
+The Association of American Colleges and Universities defines it this way:

 . . . an approach to learning that empowers individuals and prepares them to deal with complexity, diversity, and change.
 It provides students with broad knowledge of the wider world (e.g. science, culture, and society) as well as in-depth study in a specific area of interest.
 A liberal education helps students develop a sense of social responsibility, as well as strong and transferable intellectual and practical skills such as communication, analytical and problem-solving skills, and a demonstrated ability to apply knowledge and skills in real-world settings.